Home

 constructions, which come in sizes 1, 2 and 3.
 Most

-frequently a player will choose to replace not only this
+frequently a player chooses to replace not only this

 same time.
 A few points are left ambiguous, but